 Why do we stay?
-Why do we leave?
+Should we leave?
 Why do we get dumped when we don’t expect it and not get dumped when we do?
 As a guy who has had about ninety-six failed relationships, I have given this conundrum quite a bit of thought.
 And I believe it all comes down to the following equation:

 D = (B – T) x E

 D is the chance, expressed as a percentage, of getting dumped.
 B is your abhorrent behavior, minus your partner’s T, or tolerance for said behavior.
-This value is then multiplied by your partner’s current E, which is self-esteem.
+This sum is then multiplied by your partner’s current E, which is self-esteem.
 In the case of Mom Jeans, the values of the variables looked something like this: